CodeCs1/dcz-rs/README.md

 ```

 ## Sample code
-This is a working code for printing a sample "Hello World"
+This is a working code for printing a simple "Hello World"
 ```
 extern func printf(char* str);
 func main() -> int {